Priesemann-Group/hdestimator/README.md

 `python3 setup.py build_ext --inplace`

-If no errors occured (warnings are OK), you are all set.
+If no errors occurred (warnings are OK), you are all set.

+### Testing the installation
+`python3 estimate.py sample_data/spike_times.dat \
+--settings-file settings/test.yaml \
+--output sample_analysis.pdf
+`
 ### Windows users

 Under Windows, you can use the tool eg through miniconda.